TNO98/FlyAway/README.md

 <b>Book Flights</b>  - <br>
 The user enters flight details (date, source, destination, travellers).
 A query is sent to the remote database to fetch related flights and displayed to user.
-The User enters other details and proceeds to book the flight.
+The User enters other details and proceeds to book the flight and finally can print the ticket.
 <br><br>
 <b>Admin</b>  - <br>
 User can register as Admin.